codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

 To provide the appearance of endless scrolling, it's important to fetch data before the user gets to the end of the list.
 Adding a threshold value therefore helps anticipate the need to append more data.

-## Implementing with ListView or GridView
+## Implementing with ListView or GridView (deprecated)

+See [Implementing with RecyclerView](https://guides.codepath.org/android/Endless-Scrolling-with-AdapterViews-and-RecyclerView#implementing-with-recyclerview) section for the most recent and relevant instructions.

 Every `AdapterView` (such as `ListView` and `GridView`) has support for binding to the `OnScrollListener` events which are triggered whenever a user scrolls through the collection.
 Using this system, we can define a basic `EndlessScrollListener` which supports most use cases by creating our own class that extends `OnScrollListener`: